IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 (byte order?)

-The link-layer address length field is in network byte order; it contains the length of the link-layer address of the sender of the packet.
+The link-layer address length field is in big-endian byte order; it contains the length of the link-layer address of the sender of the packet.
 That length could be zero.

-The link-layer address field contains the link-layer address of the sender of the packet; the number of bytes of that field that are meaningful is specified by the link-layer address length field.
-If there are more than 8 bytes, only the first 8 bytes are present, and if there are fewer than 8 bytes, there are padding bytes after the address to pad the field to 8 bytes.
+The link-layer address field contains the link-layer address of the sender of the packet; the number of octets of that field that are meaningful is specified by the link-layer address length field.
+If there are more than 8 octets, only the first 8 octets are present, and if there are fewer than 8 octets, there are padding octets after the address to pad the field to 8 octets.

-The protocol type field is in network byte order.
+The protocol type field is in big-endian byte order.

 ## LINKTYPE_LINUX_SLL